Funding Scientific Research

 Several years ago, 21CM demonstrated successful banking of human corneas, as shown by vital staining, light and electron microscopy, and transplantation into primates.
 What was missing was a feasible way of translating this accomplishment to the clinic.
 In 2013, 21CM was approached by a major eye institute about the possibility of performing human clinical trials.
 21CM was requested to re-demonstrate their method using another measure of success prior to beginning human transplantation.
 21CM chose the ability of the cornea to maintain its hydration during in vitro superfusion for up to about 30 hours, which is a common “acid test” of corneal function in vitro.
 Vitrified corneas performed nearly as well in this assay system as control corneas obtained from a cooperating eye, opening the door to human transplants in 2014.
 The benefits of the ability to bring sight to the blind all around the world, which is not presently possible given deterioration of control corneas during transportation outside the US, are self-explanatory.
 There is no other laboratory, or any other technology, that has been able to reproducibly preserve human corneas after vitrification, and the only theoretically competing method is not practical and is not being commercially pursued.
 Freezing is no longer used as a method of corneal banking due to its poor long-term effects.

 In the last century, major advances in clinical hypothermia enabled previously intractable surgical problems, such as the ability to correct cerebral aneurysms, to be addressed for the first time.
 Still, the procedure has had its hazards, and, apart from one much older and non-definitive paper, no published method exists that allows the brain and the rest of the body to be put “on hold” for more than 3 hours, which may be inadequate for many purposes.
 In 2013, 21CM made major breakthroughs on hypothermic brain preservation, on the theory that the brain is both the weakest link in the whole body chain and the least studied organ in the body in terms of the effects of prolonged hypothermia.
 Through an extensive series of optimizations, and the use of novel pharmacological agents for this purpose, 21CM was able to preserve whole rabbit brains for 15 hours by continuous hypothermic perfusion with complete recovery of electrical in all brain regions, and with no diminution in perfusion rate over 15 hours.
 Previous investigation of brain ultrastructure showed excellent results even before the current advances, so 21CM believes ultrastructure is well preserved as well.
 Preliminary results after even 24 hours of preservation have been very encouraging as well, and even equal to non-preserved control brain results.
-21CM began construction of equipment to enable testing of whole brain viability after hypothermic preservation in 2013 and will complete and implement this equipment in 2014.
+21CM began construction of equipment to enable testing of whole brain viability after hypothermic preservation in 2013 and completed and implemented this equipment in 2014.

 21CM believes these results could enable the rescue of trauma victims and soldiers who cannot be helped with presently available technology.
 To further explore this possibility, 21CM is establishing a method for 24-hour hypothermic preservation of whole 80-kg pigs, and experiments are imminent.
 21CM’s initial results will focus on perfusion rates, edema, histological integrity, and ultrastructural preservation, but 21CM will seek additional funding from an outside funding agency for more detailed studies of energy metabolism and the reversibility of extended hypothermic perfusion in whole large mammals.
 21CM’s principle is that if they can preserve whole animals or brain preparations for very prolonged periods, there will be greater comfort in applying these methods under more critical circumstances for lesser periods of time given the very large margin of safety of the technology.